Afterlife Experiences and NDEs

-Join Magis on a journey to explore and unpack the supporting evidence for the transphysical and an afterlife, derived from scientific studies of near death experiences.
+Join the Magis Center on a journey to explore and unpack the supporting evidence for the transphysical and an afterlife, derived from scientific studies of afterlife experiences and NDEs.

 Citing the evidence of near death experiences must be done with caution, because there are many books written on this subject that are not scientific or based on any clinical, cross-cultural, long term study, but rather on a few anecdotes taken to the extreme.